Home Inspection Essentials: What to Check Before Taking Possession

 Step 3: Check Utility Services and Functional Systems

-Electricity Connection Check if your electricity meter is installed.
-Temporary builder power should never be considered acceptable for possession.
+- Electricity Connection: Check if your electricity meter is installed.

-Water Supply Test water pressure at all points.
-Ensure the overhead tank and sump are operational.
+- Water Supply: Test water pressure at all points.

-Lifts and Elevators Confirm they are functional, have safety certificates, and have emergency intercom working.
+- Lifts and Elevators: Confirm they are functional and have safety certificates.

 If any of these are incomplete or malfunctioning, the builder must fix them before you take possession.